MichiganDataScienceTeam/Music-Genre-Classifier/README.md

 Read the final report [here]().

+We are team 2

 ---

 ## Table of Contents
 * [Description](#description)
 * [Goals](#goals)
 * [Project Roadmap](#project-roadmap)

 ## Description
 With the abundance of music being produced and available online today, genre classification is a useful task in the music industry.
 The goal of this project is to develop a model capable of classifying the genre of a song based on its lyrics.
 We will utilize natural language processing, supervised learning, and

 ## Goals
 1. Acquaint members with the basic structure and timeline of a data science project